 Cabinet's Strategic Initiatives

-The Cabinet shared a first set of strategic initiatives that will guide next steps on racial justice at Bentley, designed to overturn policies, practices and structures that enable systemic racism on our campus.
+Led by members of the President's Cabinet, the university is working to enact 18 strategic initiatives to overturn policies, practices and structures that enable systemic racism on our campus.
 From developing new inclusive pedagogical strategies for the classroom to analyzing the diversity of our university suppliers and to creating implicit bias training for our police officers, these initiatives include proposals from every division of the university.

 The Office of Diversity and Inclusion supports the university's commitment to develop goals and programs that will transform the culture of Bentley.

 Reflective Exercise: The Language of Equity and Justice

 An important part of our work is to encourage conversations about racial justice to perpetuate across campus.
 As the Task Force continues to uncover and address issues of systemic racism on campus, we invite you and your peers to read Language of Appeasement and engage in the following exercise: